nightscout/nightscout.github.io/src/documents/posts/2015-02-28-proposed-roadmap.html.md

-After interviewing developers, users, support, advocates of Nightscout, surveying Facebook, Twitter, Reddit, IRC, Github, among other social networks, and working extensively over the FDA over the past year, I'm proposing a roadmap intended to provide some oversight and transparency for where Nightscout is likely headed.
+After interviewing developers, users, support, advocates of Nightscout, surveying Facebook, Twitter, Reddit, IRC, Github, among other social networks, and working extensively with the FDA over the past year, I'm proposing a roadmap intended to provide some oversight and transparency for where Nightscout is likely headed.
 Hopefully this will also help people ascertain how and where they can help.